Health Canada Regulations

 Color contacts come in both prescription and plano forms:

-Prescription color contacts will correct your myopia (nearsightedness), hyperopia (farsightedness) orastigmatism, as well as enhancing or completely changing your eye color.
+will correct your myopia (nearsightedness), hyperopia (farsightedness) or astigmatism, as well as enhance or completely change your eye color.

-Plano color contacts are worn purely for cosmetic purposes to change your eye color and have no lens power for vision correction.
+Are worn purely for cosmetic purposes to change your eye color and have no lens power for vision correction

 Custom Tinted Contact Lenses